 d.
 It is also employed for ready mixed concrete and precast concrete blocks.

 e.
 Coloured cement

 a.
-These cements are widely used for finishing of floors, external surfaces, artificial marble, stair treads, textured panel faces, window sill slabs etc.
+These types of cement are widely used for finishing floors, external surfaces, artificial marble, stair treads, textured panel faces, window sill slabs etc.

 f.
 Acid resistance cement

 a.
 It is used in the chemical industry for providing acid-resistant and heat-resistant coating.